-Will Bayley MBE is the number 1 Paralympic Table Tennis player in the world and part of the 2019 Strictly Come Dancing Line up!
+Will Bayley MBE is the number 1 Paralympic Table Tennis player in the world and was part of the BBC's 2019 Strictly Come Dancing line up.

 Will actively supports a number of sporting and community projects including Kent Sports Trust Foundation, Pepenbury and Disability Sports Coaching and his motivational talks for schools and industry are always in demand.